 We desperately need fuels reduction work throughout and all around our community.
-USFS and Tahoe Donner have been doing some terrific projects in quite a few outlying, surrounging locations but we need a great deal IN town, on open space and public (plus many private) lands.
-Truckee Fire’s “Wildfire Protection” Measure T, on the September 14, 2021 special election ballot, Information About Measure T
+USFS and Tahoe Donner have been doing some terrific projects in quite a few outlying, surrounding locations but we need a great deal IN town, especially open spaces and public lands.
+Truckee Fire’s “Wildfire Protection” Measure T, was on the September 14, 2021 special election ballot, Information About Measure T

 Fire Resistive Landscaping in Truckee